2013-2014 St. Pachomius Servant Preparation Course

 This is the most important role of the disciple.
 Along with the encouragement and instruction from the course, every disciple is expected to do their part by establishing their own spiritual canon and working on their personal relationship with the Holy Trinity.
 The disciple is expected to have a fully integrated Orthodox Christian life which means being consistent in behavior across all aspects of life (church, work, family, social, etc.) and striving to live a life of purity and holiness pleasing to God.

 II.
 Attendance and participation in weekly class meetings

 The class will meet weekly on Tuesday nights from 7:30pm-9:00pm.
 All disciples are expected to show up on time and attend all classes in person.
 If you need to miss a class (only for unexpected or unusual circumstances) you must tell the coordinator before hand and make up the class by listening to the lecture online and submitting a summary and completing whatever homework is required for that week.
 If the summary is not submitted by the following Tuesday it is considered an unexcused absence.
 There will only be 2 unexcused absences allowed per semester.

-There is expected to be at least one overnight retreat as well as one or two Saturday sessions/workshops or seminars per semester.
+There are expected to be 2-3 Saturday sessions/workshops or seminars per semester.
 Disciples are expected to attend these events.

 All homework and reading assignments are expected to be completed on time.
 Consistent and complete participation is required to continue taking the course.

 V. Satisfactory grades on exams and quizzes